 Life gets busy as a personal trainer!
 Training clients, making connections with prospective clients, writing programs, scheduling, marketing and admin all take up a considerable amount of time.
 With all the hats we have to wear, it can be difficult to find time for personal trainer professional development, but there are three very important reasons why you should do so – and one very convenient way to help you achieve it.

 Most fitness facilities will require you to be registered with an industry registration body, such as AUSactive, before they will employ you.

 These registration bodies require you to prove your continuing professional development by earning credits or points for completing courses or workshops that help improve existing skills and teach you how to develop new ones.
-In the case of the biggest registration provider, Fitness Australia, you need to earn 20 Continuing Education Credits (CECs) in every 24-month period in order to renew your registration every two years.
+In the case of the biggest registration provider, AUSactive, you need to earn 20 Continuing Education Credits (CECs) in every 24-month period in order to renew your registration every two years.

 What the health and fitness industry considers to be the most effective way of training or eating changes continually according to new research.
 Training modalities and nutrition approaches that are championed today may be in the sin bin tomorrow.